Miniversal deformations of pairs of skew-symmetric matrices under congruence: Proof of the main theorem

-The upper part of each skew diagonal of $\Delta B_{11}$ has unique variables, thus we reduce each diagonal of $B_{11}$ independently.
-We have the system of equations with the matrix \eqref{syst} for upper part of each skew diagonal, which has a solution, by the Kronecker-Capelli theorem.
-It follows that we can reduce every skew-diagonal of $B_{11}$ to zero.
-Hence we can reduce $(A_{11},B_{11})$ to zero.
+} Now we reduce $B_{11}$ by adding { } where $i,j=1, \ldots , n$.
+The upper part of each anti-diagonal of $\Delta B_{11}$ has unique variables.
+Thus we reduce each anti-diagonal of $B_{11}$ independently.
+We have a system of equations \eqref{4sdf} for the upper part of each anti-diagonal, which has a solution.
+It follows that we can reduce every anti-diagonal of $B_{11}$ to zero.
+Hence we can reduce $(A_{11},B_{11})$ to zero by adding $\Delta (A_{11},B_{11})$.